Late lunch was xiaolongbao from the original spot on Wudong Lu.

-Everything changes when it’s spoken out loud.”
+“Everything changes when it’s spoken out loud.”

 Somehow, when we describe the places we visit and the things we do with adverbs and adjectives, it has a reductive effect — when we use words to define our experiences, we somehow make it that and only that.
 This doesn’t sit well with me.
 What I’d rather do is let all the experiences just be there without description or judgment or digestion: raw, germy and fermenting of its own accord, with flies all around, stale, and aged too. [disclaimer: this logic does not apply to how I prefer my food]

-Instead of calling it what it might be with words, just let it be what it is — ‘home’ — and live it.
+Instead of calling it what it might be with words, just let it be what it is — someone’s home — and live with it.

 Once I let myself do that, I found myself loving nearly everywhere.
 Really, everywhere is quite incredible if you think about it.
 Millennia occurred before we showed up, and the universe coalesced from dust and dark even before that.
 Those skies outside the window?
 They’re eons in the making and that’s straight-up wondrous.